kptdev/kpt/docs/design-docs/08-package-variant.md

 ### `PackageVariantSet` API

 PVS will add a "nameFrom" or something similar, that will resolve to the explicitly "name" fields in the selectors during fan out.
 This allows the PVS to, for example, set the injector name based upon the target name or another target field, or even an annotation or label defined on the target.

+#### Other Considerations
+It would appear convenient to automatically inject the PackageVariantSet targeting resource.
+However, it is better to require the package advertise the ways it accepts injections (i.e., the GVKs it understands), and only inject those.
+This keeps the separation of concerns cleaner; the package does not build in an awareness of the context in which it expects to be deployed.
+For example, a package should not accept a Porch Repository resource just because that happens to be the targeting mechanism.
+That would make the package unusable in other contexts.

 ## Future Considerations
 - As an alternative to the floating tag proposal, we may instead want to have